 Hassan Estakhrian is a musical storyteller.
 He is a composer, performer, songwriter, intermedia artist, producer, music technologist, sound engineer, and educator.
 As a vocalist and multi-instrumentalist, Hassan performs and records on electric bass, guitar, keyboards, drum set, and a slew of other instruments both acoustic and digital.
 He is also the director of the music group, Antenna Fuzz.
 He collides rock/funk/jazz with experimental/chamber music and incorporates electronics and various forms of media.

-Hassan’s compositional aesthetic is represented by a variety of quirky creations and narratives—animal avatars flown across a 3D simulated environment with Wiimotes manipulating various parameters of music, a musical game with graphic scorecards, sci-fi rock operas about turkey sandwiches and social inequality, a work framed around a sandbox, toys, a boy, and sea critters, and a mixed-chamber piece with prepared piano.
+Hassan’s compositional aesthetic is represented by a variety of quirky creations and narratives—animal avatars flown across a 3D simulated environment with Wiimotes manipulating various parameters of music, a musical game with graphic scorecards, sci-fi rock operas about turkey sandwiches and social issues, a work framed around a sandbox, toys, a boy, and sea critters, and a mixed-chamber piece with prepared piano.

-Hassan is based in California (LA and Bay Area) and is currently working towards a doctoral degree in music composition at Stanford University where he is the recipient of The David R. Coelho Graduate Fellowship.
+Hassan is based in California (LA and Bay Area) and is currently working towards a doctoral degree in music composition at Stanford University, where he is the recipient of The David R. Coelho Graduate Fellowship.